datamann1013/Meetingplanner/documentation/frontend-vuetify.md

 - Exposed constants: `THEME_LIGHT`, `THEME_DARK` for toggling
 - Defaults set for common components: `VBtn`, `VCard`, `VTextField`, `VSelect`, `VAutocomplete`

-Notes and next steps:

-- System theme: consider dynamic theme based on `prefers-color-scheme` and a user toggle in the UI
-- Icons: if switching to SVG icons for performance, wire with `vuetify/iconsets/svg` or custom SVGs
-- Locale: add Vuetify locale when i18n is introduced (e.g., Norwegian Bokmål)
-- Treeshaking: current setup registers all `components` and `directives`.
-For smaller bundles, introduce `vite-plugin-vuetify` with auto-import/SSR support and remove the broad registration
-- Lab components: if needed, enable via `vite-plugin-vuetify` options

 File location: `frontend/src/plugins/vuetify.ts`

 ## Stylesheet Refactor